Chart Color Schemes

 AreaSearch analysis of employment trends sees Oran Park performing better than 90% of local markets assessed across Australia

-However, professional & technical services employ only 5.8% of local workers, lower than Greater Sydney's 11.5%.
-Employment opportunities locally may be limited, as suggested by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment increased by 5.3%, while labour force increased by 5.3% with unemployment remaining stable.
-In contrast, Greater Sydney recorded employment growth of 2.1%.
-As of 25-Nov-25, NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%, lower than the national rate of 4.3%.
-National employment forecasts indicate a projected expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Oran Park's employment mix suggests local employment should increase by approximately 6.5% over five years and 13.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+However, professional & technical services employed only 5.8% of local workers, below Greater Sydney's 11.5%.
+The area appears to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Between September 2024 and September 2025, employment increased by 5.3%, while labour force grew by 5.3%, with unemployment remaining essentially unchanged.
+In comparison, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, and an unemployment increase of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Oran Park's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment